lf-edge/ekuiper/docs/en_US/api/restapi/rules.md

 }
 ```

-## update a rule
+## upsert a rule

-The API accepts a JSON content and update a rule.
+The API accepts a JSON content and upsert a rule which means if the rule is not existed, create it; otherwise, update
+it.
+If update fails, the original rule will continue running.

 ```shell
 PUT http://localhost:9081/rules/{id}